azz2021/rag-full-ai-act-project/README.md

 Task 6.
 Deployment
 ---------------------------------------------
+The uploaded files related to this task are inculeded in folder rag-small and the filse included in.

 The goal of this stage was to deploy the full RAG system on Google Cloud Run for real-time inference.
 The initial deployment using the complete dataset encountered a major constraint: the container exceeded Cloud Run’s free-tier memory and time limits, resulting in repeated “deadline exceeded” and RAM exhaustion errors during the build and startup phases.
 This issue arose because loading the full FAISS index and sentence-transformer model simultaneously required more memory and compute than available within the standard (2 GiB / 15 min) limits.